Inexplicable crash and bad performance over network

 MachineId:343DEFF54E9DEA2DD8FA8DA83AFCA19D

 As far as component destruction, it looks like you’re correct on that one.
 I tried destroying a log part with a different function, and it crashed.
-I tried taking out the part where it destroys a log part after the chop, and it didn’t crash.
+I tried taking out part where it destroys a log part after chop, and it didn’t crash.

 There’s a bit more to it than that, though.
-My logs are made up of two sets of components - a set of primitives, for the static meshes, and a set of scene components corresponding to those primitives to control blueprints and variables relating to them.
-When I do a chop, I destroy both the primitive and it’s corresponding scene component.
+My logs are made up of two sets of components - a set of primitives, for static meshes, and a set of scene components corresponding to those primitives to control blueprints and variables relating to them.
+When I do a chop, I destroy both primitive and it’s corresponding scene component.

 http://puu.sh/k5VEd/dfd7e9043a.jpg